An AR film explores the worst tech companies could do with your face

 In the festival's Arcade section, which is full of eye-catching installations and people wearing headsets, Stealing ur feelings is easy to miss.
 It consists simply of a 46-inch display mounted onto a pillar in the middle of the aisle separating the exhibits in the long rectangular room.
 There's a camera above the screen and a button below it to start the video, with minimal signage explaining the project.

 When you're ready to experience Stealing ur feelings, hit the button and the video begins.
-The presenter begins his fast-paced, upbeat spiel while a mix of stock images and clips of people using Snapchat appear on-screen.
+The presenter delivers his fast-paced, upbeat spiel while a mix of stock images and clips of people using Snapchat appear on-screen.
 A few seconds into the film, you see your face along with an explanation of how the computer picks out features like your eyes and mouth to understand if you're smiling, frowning or neutral.
 Throughout, the narrator verbally pummels you with revelation after revelation about what the film asserts companies are doing.
 Things like using your smartphone camera to watch you as you're scrolling through your Facebook feed, for instance, and determine how you react to what you see.

 It doesn't just suggest possibilities, either.
 The video highlights patents filed by Snap, Apple and Facebook that show diagrams and registration numbers with detailed descriptions of how these companies can score your mood based on your facial expression.